JohanHW-CD/Chronographic_Voting_Patterns/README.md

 # votewatchers
-A method of optimizing petitions within the EU democratic system.
+Analyzing the effect of political bloc membership and nationality on voting patterns in the european parliament.